 The Virginia Board uses the national examination developed by the National Association of State Boards of Geology (ASBOG).Applicants must obtain approval from the Board prior to taking the exam.

-You may reach the Board office by phone at 804-367-8506 (Licensing Section), 804-367-8514 (Board Office), by FAX at (866) 465-6206, or by e-mail at BPSSandWP@dpor.virginia.gov or Geology@dpor.virginia.gov.
+You may reach us by phone at 804-367-8506 (Licensing Section) or 804-367-8514 (Board Office), by FAX at (866) 465-6206, or by e-mail at BPSSandWP@dpor.virginia.gov or Geology@dpor.virginia.gov.
 Additionally, if you have information that you would like to mail to the Board, please send it to:Board for Professional Soil Scientists, Wetland Professionals and GeologistsDepartment of Professional and Occupational Regulation9960 Mayland Drive, Suite 400Richmond, VA 23233